syrupy-project/syrupy/README.md

 ## TODO

-- [ ] Command line option to remove obsolete snapshots.
+- [ ] Command line option to remove obsolete snapshots from inside snapshot.
-- [ ] Finish SVG plugin, define plugin interface
 - [ ] Setup tox?
 - [ ] Support rich diffs for large snapshots
-- Should comparison happen on serialized or deserialized?
+-

 ## How to use this repository